 For the filling:

-Heat a Kadai with oil and when hot, gently slide the pooris and fry on both sides.
+- Heat a Kadai with cooking oil and when hot, gently slide the pooris and fry on both sides.

 How to make Channa Madra

-Add cardamoms, cloves, garam masala, turmeric, cumin.
+- Add cardamoms, cloves, garam masala, turmeric powder and cumin.
 Saute well.

 - Then, add the boiled Kabuli channa, combine everything well.